 So which one is better?

-The lender holding the mortgage loan typically prefers a short-sale house because it allows them to get back as much money as possible without the drawn-out legal foreclosure process.
-Foreclosed properties also have a terrible stigma around them and are harder to sell, and foreclosure is typically the last resort.
+The mortgage loan lender typically prefers a short sale because it allows them to return as much money as possible without the drawn-out legal foreclosure process.
+Foreclosed properties also have a terrible stigma around them and are more challenging to sell, and foreclosure is typically the last resort.

-For the homeowner of the property, a short-sale house is almost always preferable over a foreclosure.
-During a foreclosure, the property is repossessed and taken back from them, and they work together with the lender to get the property sold.
+A short-sale house is almost always preferable to a foreclosure for the homeowner.
+During a foreclosure, the property is repossessed and taken back from them, and they work with the lender to sell it.

 A foreclosure can also prevent a homeowner from getting a new mortgage loan for up to seven years, compared to two years following a short sale.
-This is due to the hit to the credit score.
+This is because of the hit to the credit score.

 Most people enter short sales to avoid foreclosure.
 Foreclosing a home can haunt a homeowner for years, emotionally and financially.
 Selling the house this way legitimizes the property and provides much-needed peace of mind.

-Often, a lender will list a short-sale house on the market at a low price to draw attention and attract potential buyers.
+Often, a lender will list a short-sale house at a low price to draw attention and attract potential buyers.
 As the property gains interest and more offers start, the lender will wait out the process to try to lose as little money on the deal as possible.
-So the final sale price is usually far higher than the original list price.
+So, the final sale price is usually far higher than the original list price.

-Considering buying a short-sale property, it’s well worth the time and cost of using a real estate agent experienced with short sales due to their unpredictability.
+Buying a short-sale property is well worth the time and cost of using a real estate agent experienced with short sales due to their unpredictability.
 They can handle the deal for you, contact the lender for updates, and walk you through the process.
 Much better than having to figure it all out on your own.

-Some MLS systems like the HGMLS in Hudson Valley will require listing brokers to note that a property is a short sale; however, this data is typically not fed to public search websites such as Zillow.
+Some MLS systems, like the HGMLS in Hudson Valley, require listing brokers to note that a property is a short sale; however, this data is typically not fed to public search websites such as Zillow.
 As a result, casual browsers will not tell from searching on most real estate search websites that a property listed for sale is a short sale.

-The last thing to remember is that the property gets sold as-is.
+The last thing to remember is that the property is sold as-is.
 With a short-sale home, you likely cannot ask for repairs or negotiate for them.
-So any issues with the house, you’ll inherit upon purchase.
-Make sure you still get an inspection done when possible,
+So if there are any issues with the house, you’ll inherit them upon purchase.
+Make sure you still get an inspection done when possible.